 There are currently two Nexus smartphone models.
 The Nexus 5X is the cheaper and smaller of the two available, manufactured by LG.
 The Nexus 6P is the larger and more premium device made by Huawei.

-Rumour has it this might not be the case for Nexus devices going forward.
+It is also unclear whether the companies will have design control or participate in more of an OEM role.
 Sources talking to The Information claimed that Google is looking to play a much greater role in the hardware design, as well as software, which would make the smartphone manufacturer more of a contractor than a partner.
-As The Information rightly points out, some larger brands might not be completely au fait with this idea as they already get very little from the Nexus partnership.

 Next Nexus (2016): Design